naturerobots/HSOS-SEP-PlantMap-2022/docs/getting-started/installation.md

 make run-backend
 ```

-Once it's running, the backend's REST-Api will by available on port 8000.
+Once it's running, the backend's REST-Api will be available on port 8000.

 To start the frontend website run: